Log in

 You cannot grow trees without water.
 Many native edible trees—if properly placed—can grow on rainfall alone once they are established in suitable locations.
 However, nonnative fruit and nut trees will require consistent, deep watering to produce quality fruit.
 Use a combination of native and nonnative edible trees to balance water demands and give you a diverse harvest.
 At the same time, use a diversity of water supplies to increase the resilience of your edible trees.

-Harvest water passively to capture and infiltrate water directly into the soil.
+Start with passive water harvesting to capture and infiltrate water directly into the soil.

 Harvest water in rainwater tanks to store supplemental rainwater beyond the rainy season.